Pets at Home – What Can Children Learn From Them?

 Responsibility of having pets at home

-Most parents won’t get a pet for their children due to the well-known fact: they know that they will – sooner or later – have to do all the cleaning and feeding of the pet, while kids will only play with their furry friend.
+Most parents won’t bring a pet home for their children due to a well-known fact: they know that they will – sooner or later – have to do all the cleaning and feeding of the pet, while kids will only play with their furry friend.
 However, this doesn’t have to be this way.